-In relation to its balance sheet, the Bank's operations are subject to interest rate risk associated with mismatches between its interest bearing assets and its interest bearing liabilities.
-The principal mismatch is the large maturity gap resulting from the fact that the Bank has significant on demand liabilities.
-The Bank also faces interest rate risk between its interest bearing assets and interest bearing liabilities due to different floating rate calculations in different currencies.
-The Bank's own account equity price risk principally arises as a result of the fact that, through the loan restructuring process, it has acquired significant shareholdings in troubled companies.
-The Bank is exposed to inflation risk when there is a mismatch between its inflation-linked assets and liabilities.
-As at 31 December 2015, the total amount of the Bank's inflation-linked assets was ISK 311.6 billion and the total amount of its inflation-linked liabilities was ISK 216.6 billion.
-The Bank also has significant maturity mismatches in its inflation-linked assets and liabilities.
-Whilst the Bank has implemented a range of risk management procedures designed to control these risks, no assurance can be given that these controls will be effective in all circumstances.
-The Bank is exposed to the risk that these controls do not prove to be effective in all circumstances and that the Bank could therefore experience material losses.

-Any losses experienced by the Bank as a result of its market risk exposures could materially adversely affect the Bank's business, financial conditions, results of operations, cash flow, prospects and its ability to make payments in respect of the Debt Securities.
+The Bank's own account equity price risk principally arises as a result of the fact that, through the loan restructuring process, it acquired significant shareholdings in a number of companies.
+The Bank is exposed to inflation risk when there is a mismatch between its CPI-linked assets and liabilities.
+As of 31 December 2016, the total amount of the Bank's CPI-linked assets was ISK 343,687 million and the total amount of its CPIlinked liabilities was ISK 227,727 million.
+The Bank also has significant maturity mismatches in its CPI-linked assets and liabilities, which arise from the fact that a significant proportion of the Bank's CPI-linked mortgages is not match-funded.
+The Bank is faced with interest rate risk and liquidity risk when CPI-linked mortgages are funded with liabilities which have a shorter interest-fixing period and maturity.
+Although the Bank has implemented a range of risk management procedures designed to control these risks, no assurance can be given that these controls will be effective in all circumstances, in which case the Bank could experience material losses.
+Any losses experienced by the Bank as a result of its market risk exposures could have a material adverse effect on the Bank's business, prospects, financial position and/or results of operations.